-The health industry and health advocates have been instrumental in lobbying for tobacco taxes and regulations on tobacco product advertisements.
-For the most part, these efforts have been successful; the 2022-2023 Australian Government Department of Health and Aged Care found the smoking rate between 14-50 year old individuals was 11.8% — almost half of what it was in 1995.
+Health advocates have successfully lobbied for these taxes and stringent regulations on tobacco advertisements.
+As a result, the Australian Government Department of Health and Aged Care found the smoking rate between 14-50 year old individuals was 11.8% — almost half of what it was in 1995.
+According to the Australian Institute of Health and Welfare, 25% of participants in 1993 were daily smokers compared to just 8.3% by 2024.

 Bulk-billed phone consultations